Fairmat will be at The Bourget from the 19 to the 25th of June! Join us

 Life cycle assessment is the methodological tool that draws thorough results by evaluating each variable (X, Y & Z) against each other.

 For instance, a certain waste recycling method could turn out extremely energy-intensive, thus losing its purpose.
-However, the recycling customer has limited insight and will continue feeling satisfied with how they operate (or recycle) sustainably, which is not the case.
+However, the recycling customer has limited insight and will continue feeling satisfied with how they operate (or recycle) sustainably, which is not the case in reality.

 Therefore, in order to be understandable, sustainability needs to be quantifiable.